nova3ris/Pearl-Loading-Bot/README.md

 ### Requirements
 - Node.js (latest stable version recommended) - https://nodejs.org/en/download
 - A Minecraft account (Microsoft authentication supported)
-- A Zenith Proxy to connect .
+- A Zenith Proxy to connect to.

 ### Setup
 You need a zenith proxy to connect to, The bot gets confused with 2b2t's separate queue server and I dont know how to fix it.